Hoarding Behavior Program

 Peer Support Services Phone: 510-306-4527

-What Can MHASF Do for Me?
+What Can MHASF Do?

-• Listen to your situation without judgment.
+• Listen to their situation without judgment.

-• Follow your lead, process, & goals.
+• Follow their lead, process, & goals.

 • Suggest tips, strategies, & resources.

-What Can’t MHASF Do for Me?
+What Can’t MHASF Do?

-• Judge or criticize you.
+• Judge or criticize them.

-• Touch, move, or remove your possessions.
+• Touch, move, or remove their possessions.

-• Force or set goals for you.
+• Force or set goals for them.

 • Break confidentiality.

-• Disregard your feelings.
+• Disregard their feelings.

 • Work weekends or after 5 PM on weekdays.